liuzey/FaceRecognitionATK/README.md

 For this example, you are running an attack with:
 * Attacking the tenth image. (n=9)
 * Place a pink cicle at coordinate \[125, 125] (middle) with a radius of 20.
 * Intensity of perturbation follows Gaussian Distribution.
-The maximum value is 200.
+The peak value is 200.
 * -r==1.0 No decay in GB channels.

 ![](Figure_2.png)